 The purpose of this program is to develop the resident into a clinical practitioner who will contribute to positive patient outcomes.
 The residency program develops competency in the areas of acute patient care, ambulatory/primary care, drug information and management.

 The program has a strong affiliation with the UConn School of Pharmacy through its many preceptors located at UConn Health, its teaching certificate program for residents and preceptors, and much more.
-More detailed information is available on the UConn Health residency website.
+More detailed information, as well as profiles of current residents and their projects, can be found on the UConn Health residency website.

 Residency Program Director